sketch-hq/sketch-document/README.md

 | yarn integration-test | Uses the built schemas to validate real Sketch files, false negatives are treated as test failures |
 | yarn test             | Unit tests (not implemented yet)                                                                   |
 | yarn format-check     | Checks the repo with Prettier                                                                      |

+## Processing during build

+While the build output is valid JSON Schema, the Yaml source files are not.
+They include a number of approaches to aid maintainability, listed below.

+### Abstract schemas

+Abstract schemas are a device to aid DRYness in the Yaml source.
+They are processed out of the final build output by the `assemble` function.

+### Additional properties

+The `additionalProperties` keyword is used by JSON Schema to define whether an object allows arbitrary extra properties on iteself beyond those explicitly listed.
+In order to increase strictness we set `additionalProperties` to `false` on every object schema in the output, unless already present.

+### Required properties

+The `required` keyword is used by JSON Schema to list object properties that must be present in order for it to be considered valid.
+Again, in order to increase strictness we automatically set every object property as required.
+If a property is genuinely optional, then it can be listed in the non-standard `optional` keyword, which is processes out of the final build output.